CitrineInformatics/citrine-python/docs/source/data_entry.rst

 ----------------

-Starting with a specific root :class:`~citrine.resources.material_run.MaterialRun`, you can retrieve the complete material history--every process, ingredient and material that went into the root material, as well as the measurements that were performed on all of those materials.
+Starting with a specific root :class:`~citrine.resources.material_run.MaterialRun`, you can retrieve the complete material history--every process, ingredient and material that contributed to the target material, as well as the measurements that were performed on all of those materials.
 The method is :func:`~citrine.resources.material_run.MaterialRunCollection.get_history`, and it requires you to know a unique identifier (scope/id pair) for the material.